The Apple TV integration allows you to control an Apple TV (any generation).

 There is currently support for the following entities within the Apple TV device:

-Adding Apple TV to your Home Assistant instance can be done via the user interface, by using this My button:
+To add the Apple TV integration to your Home Assistant instance, use this My button:

 Apple TV can be auto-discovered by Home Assistant.
 If an instance was found, it will be shown as Discovered.
 You can then set it up right away.

 If it wasn’t discovered automatically, don’t worry!
 You can set up a manual integration entry: